-(BOSTON) – CARB-X announced its 60th award today, representing more than $220 million invested since CARB-X was established in 2016 to support the early development of innovative products to fight drug resistance.
+(BOSTON: May 11, 2020) – CARB-X announced its 60th award today, representing more than $220 million invested since CARB-X was established in 2016 to support the early development of innovative products to fight drug resistance.

 “New antibiotics, vaccines, diagnostics and other life-saving products are urgently needed to address the rising threat of drug resistant bacteria, today and to prepare for the future,” says Kevin Outterson, Executive Director of CARB-X. Since it was established in 2016, CARB-X has provided non-dilutive funding and support to early development antibacterial R&D product developers in seven countries around the world.
 A non-profit partnership, CARB-X has also built the world’s largest and most scientifically diverse portfolio of antibacterial projects.

 The 60th award went to Day Zero Diagnostics, based in Boston.
 Day Zero is eligible for up to US$6.2 million, plus up to $18.7 million more if projects milestones are met, to develop a test that could diagnose bacterial infections more quickly – within hours rather than days – and show physicians which antibiotics are most likely to effectively treat the infection.

 CARB-X is investing up to $500 million in antibacterial R&D between 2016-2021.
 The goal is to support projects through the early phases of development through Phase 1, for therapeutics, so that they will attract additional private or public support for further clinical development and approval for use in patients.

 The Powered by CARB-X portfolio currently supports 38 innovative projects in five countries.
 In addition, seven projects have already graduated from the portfolio and are currently in development or on the market.
 The remaining projects have been down-selected.
 The CARB-X pipeline will continuously evolve, as projects progress and others fail for a variety of scientific or economic reasons.